Course Outline

 Description

 This Work Integrated Learning course is essential preparation for professional practice as a dietitian.
 Under the supervision of an experienced supervisor, you will demonstrate skills and competencies in nutrition and dietetic workplace settings.
 Settings include medical nutrition therapy, public health nutrition and food service systems.
 Academic staff allocate placement dates and settings and you must complete a minimum of 45 full-time equivalent days scheduled over one or more placement blocks.
 This placement contributes towards the total 100 days of placement required for professional accreditation.
+At the completion of the course, you will demonstrate that you are competent against the Dietitian Australia Competency Standards as a graduate entry-level dietetic practitioner.

 How will this course be delivered?